MrDredD/gan-gradient-visualisation/README.md

 3. Run train.py
 4. Run notebook or use visualization_utils.py to get the results

-GTX 1070 were used for this project
+For the f-GAN there is only notebook wich is self-sufficient GTX 1070 were used for this project